cryostatio/cryostatio.github.io/getting-started/_subsections/view-in-grafana.md

 metrics from a recording.
 By selecting _View in Grafana_ on either an _Active_ or _Archived Recording_, Cryostat uploads your recording to a custom Grafana Data Source, and launches Grafana in a new browser tab.
-To log into Grafana, you must retrieve the credentials generated by the Cryostat Operator.
-The credentials are stored in a Kubernetes Secret.
+If Cryostat was installed to a Kubernetes/OpenShift cluster using the Cryostat Operator, you must retrieve the credentials generated by the operator in order to log into Grafana.
+These credentials are stored in a Kubernetes Secret.
 Once logged in, navigate to the dashboard titled _Dashboard_.
 You will see a variety of metrics plotted from your recording.

 <ol>
   <li>